 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Menopause can cause hormonal changes and other factors that can lead to hot flashes, mood changes, and other symptoms.
 Hormonal therapy and lifestyle measures can help manage these symptoms.

-Menopause usually starts between the ages of 40 and 58 years in developed countries, where the average age is 51 years.
-For some, it will occur earlier due to a medical condition or treatment, such as the removal of the ovaries.
+Menopause usually starts between the ages of 40 and 58 years in developed countries.
+In the United States, the average age is

 Around the time of menopause, many females experience physical symptoms such as hot flashes, night sweats, vaginal dryness, and a reduced sex drive.
 It can also lead to anxiety, changes in mood, and a reduced sex drive.

 These symptoms may start before menstruation ends, and they can last for several years.
 The impact on a person’s quality of life can range from mild to severe.
 However, there are ways of managing these symptoms.

 Each person will experience menopause differently.
 Many have full, active lives throughout the transition and afterward, and some feel relieved by no longer having to deal with menstruation or birth control.

 Maintaining a healthful diet and getting regular exercise can help a person feel better and boost their overall health in the long term.
 For those who experience menopause symptoms, treatments and support are available.